 “Since the inception of the telegraph and radio, the globe has contracted, spatially, into a single large village,” he wrote.
 “Tribalism is our only resource since the electromagnetic discovery.
 Moving from print to electronic media we have given up an eye for an ear.”

-As if predicting the internet weren’t enough, he took it a step further and predicted one of the most hot-button internet issues of the modern time – net neutrality.
+As if predicting the internet wasn’t enough, he took it a step further and predicted one of the most hot-button internet issues of the modern time – net neutrality.

 In Understanding Media McLuhan warned that “private manipulation” of the global village could signal the end of free media.
 He claimed that by surrendering the global village to corporations, the rights of the people would be swiftly extinguished.